-The pregnant body is at the center of almost every decision and communication, both personal and medical.
+For ten months, your pregnant body is at the center of almost every decision and communication, both personal and medical.
 Women are encouraged to prioritize their needs, practice self-care, and to advocate for their desired experiences in the delivery room.
 And then baby comes along and some moms find out that ‘baby-friendly’ hospitals are not always mom-friendly hospitals.
 After giving birth, many women have described “a palpable shift” that sees their babies’ needs alone take center stage.
 New moms can quickly begin to feel like an afterthought.

 More medical professionals are speaking up about the importance of communicating effectively with new mothers about taking care of their own physical and mental health.
 This needs to begin during pregnancy yet needs to continue through the first three months and up to a year.

-Better informational support
+Better informational support for moms postpartum

-Q&A with Dr. Jacqueline Winkelmann
+Q&A with Jacqueline Winkelmann, MD FAAP

-Bobbie: What’s the best way to navigate a baby-friendly hospital that doesn’t feel mom-friendly?
+Milk Drunk: What’s the best way to navigate a baby-friendly hospital that doesn’t feel mom-friendly?

-Dr. Jacq: Be prepared and aware of your delivery hospital’s policies; discuss with your gynecologist and pediatrician, and ask questions during your hospital tour.
+Dr. Jacq: Be prepared and aware of your delivery hospital’s policies; discuss this with your gynecologist and pediatrician, and ask questions during your hospital tour.
 Enroll your village, discuss your preferences with your loved ones, they can be helpful in advocating for you and your baby at times when you might be too tired and vulnerable to advocate for yourself.
-Your pediatrician is on you and your baby’s side!
+Your pediatrician is on your and your baby’s side!
 Discuss, ask questions, get advice from your pediatrician when they come see you and your baby in the hospital.
 They will always advocate for you and your baby.

 Milk Drunk: We keep hearing about the importance of postpartum plans and creating a personal schedule for your own eating, sleeping, self-care, etc., what’s your take?